ostdotcom/website-docupony/kit/sdk/docs/getting_started/server_sdk_guide/php.md

 ```

 ### Tokens Information
-This is the same information that you had filled during creating the branded token.
+Token information contains all the information that you had filled while setting up you branded token.
+Token information will have [smart contract](/kit/docs/glossary/#smart-contract) address information of [origin chain](/kit/docs/glossary/#origin-chain) and [auxiliary chain](/kit/docs/glossary/#auxiliary-chain). <br>**It is recommended to save this information in your database for future use**.

 ```json
 {